A website redesign is a very big project for any business.

 Hiring an agency will usually include the option of a monthly retainer that will help with sites that need regular maintenance and updates.

-Think Before you Leap
+Think Before you Leap.

 We hope this overview and the associated resources and insights have given you a much deeper understanding of the challenges you might face throughout the long process of a website redesign.